yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 On the input, we need except for the RecalSeries output from RecalList also **global_min** and **global_max**, which correspond to the detection limit of instrument and are important for computing the coverage.
 Furthermore, we set the **abundance_score threshold**, **peak_distance_threshold** and **coverage_threshold**, which we already described above.

-Another two important parameters are **number_of_combinations** and **fill_series**.
-Number_of_combinations sets how many combinations we want to compute and for which we will get the scoring.
-Default value is 5, which is a nice "price-performance ratio".
+Another two important parameters are **number_of_combinations** and **fill_series**. `Number_of_combinations` sets how many combinations we want to compute and for which we will get the scoring.
+Default value is 5, which is a nice "price-to-performance ratio".
 Keep in mind, that the more combinations you set, the longer computing time is expected, growing exponentially.

 To tackle this problem, we introduced the **fill_series** parameter.
-By default it is set to FALSE, meaning that only number of series corresponding to the number_of_combinations are returned.
-If we thus set the number_of_combinations to 5, only the 5-altogether best combination of series is returned.
-If we set this parameter to TRUE, the series will be filled up to 10, which can be taken by the Recal function, by sorting all series according to the final score, and taking the 10 best scoring unique series.
+By default it is set to FALSE, meaning that only the number of series corresponding to the `number_of_combinations` are returned.
+If we thus set the `number_of_combinations` to 5, only the 5-altogether best combination of series is returned.
+If we set this parameter to TRUE, the series are ordered in descending manner based on the summary scores, and 10 best scoring unique series are returned.
 This provides a more precise approach for the recalibration and also better coverage, while still keeping the computing time as low as possible.

 > <hands-on-title> Selecting most suitable series </hands-on-title>
 >